Colorado Apex: 2023 season

 The Summit went 8–4 in 2023 and made the playoffs for the second year in a row, but lost in the second round to the Aviators.
 Finer was named to the Second Team All-AUDL and Cody Spicer was named to the All-AUDL Defense Team.

 2024 season

 Before the 2024 season, the AUDL rebranded and reorganized into the Ultimate Frisbee Association.

+2026 season

+After the 2025 season, the Summit relinquished their name to Denver Summit FC, a new National Women's Soccer League team, and rebranded as the Colorado Apex.